babcockt18/On-Nonlinearities-in-QML-Paper-Implementation/README.md

 Holmes, Z., Coble, N. J., Sornborger, A. T., & Subaşı, Y. (2023).
 Nonlinear transformations in quantum computation. _Phys.
 Rev. Res._, 5(1), 013105.
 [DOI: 10.1103/PhysRevResearch.5.013105](https://link.aps.org/doi/10.1103/PhysRevResearch.5.013105)

-## Prerequisites and Installation

-## Usage and Examples

-Provide instructions on how to use the implementation, including example commands or scripts.

-### Example Input
-### Example Output

-## Code Explanation

 ### Quantum Hadamard Product (QHP.ipynb)

 This Jupyter notebook implements the Quantum Hadamard Product algorithm from the paper "On nonlinear transformations in quantum computation".